Our Team

 Jennifer has guest lectured at UC Berkeley and the San Francisco Doula Group, as well as ACTCM, where she was the keynote speaker for their 2012 graduation ceremony.
 She has been at the Osher Center since 2014.

-Mary Ellen DiPaola, R.D., C.D.E.
+Kristi Cheng, R.D., C.D.E.
 (Registered Dietitian)

 Andrew Lui, PT, DPT (Physical Therapist)